 This town has grown along a valley and next to the sea are two beautiful beaches.

 In addition to the natural beauties, admire the Aqueduct of Machico, the Igreja Matriz de Machico, and the Fort of São João Baptista.

 Take advantage of your visit to hike the Levada do Caniçal which will offer you a fantastic view of Machico and the ocean, as well as the rural landscapes.

 What is a Levada?

 In Madeira, you will find levadas all over the island.
 Some are over a total length of 2,150 kilometers, in perfect harmony with the surrounding nature.
-A levada is an irrigation channel used to irrigate the various agricultural fields.
+A Levada is an irrigation channel used to irrigate various agricultural fields.
 They were dug in the 16th century and until the 1940s.
 Levadas are also used to produce electricity in Madeira.

 Very often, they are bordered by paths that allow travelers to hike along them and appreciate the magnificent landscapes of the island.
 Make sure to hike at least one of the Levada while in Madeira.
 We will tell you our favorite one later in this post…

 16. Ponta de São Lourenço, our favorite hike in Madeira!